wowjeeez/FXmanifest-maker/README.md

 `MANIF:FILE` for a standard file (`files`) entry <br>
 `MANIF:UIP` for the UI page <br>
 #### Determining entry from file names (for example DLLs) is planned
-If you open the `settings` (gear icon) tab you will see an option called *One click manifest creation* if you enable that, the meta entries specified below will be used, skipping the manifest data and the finalizing page when creating a new manifest (so it will take less time to create a manifest).
+If you open the `settings` (gear icon) tab you will see an option called *One click manifest creation*, if you enable that, the meta entries specified below will be used, skipping the manifest data and the finalizing page when creating a new manifest (so it will take less time to create a manifest).